roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "Thank you so much," Cori said, their eyes connecting.
 She glanced and realized that Miles and Sam were already setting up on the next tee.
 They hadn't realized the seriousness of this exchange to Cori.
 But there was Victor, right with her.
 She didn't feel any romantic connection to him or anything like that, but she felt a connection.
 Maybe it was almost father-like -- an elder who seemed to truly understand and respect her, even if he did have every intention of fucking her five or six different ways in the next day and a half.
 Ben at the shop had been like a big brother.
 John had been like a grandfather, even though he wasn't that old.
 And Ty had been the party friend.
 Her step-dad had been a jerk, Crisp a near rapist and Tony a savior.
 Gerald was sweet and harmless.
 But no one had been like a father to her.
 Maybe he hadn't been yesterday and maybe he wouldn't be tomorrow, but right then, in that moment, Victor had been the best father she had ever had.
 She didn't know how to tell him that, so they walked silently toward the next green, ready to continue.

  She could see by the gleam in his eye that Sam already had an idea.
 He had moved on from the encounters with the guys and the beer girls.
 His mind remained focus on one thing -- Cori and her body and, more specifically, how to show it off for his own amusement.
 Miles seemed to be of a like mind and was certainly in good spirits, thanks to the incomparable feeling of having received two world-class blowjobs in the past couple of hours -- both in front of a jealous audience.
-Report_Story #6